The Importance of Images in PR

 The shocking image focussed Europe’s attention on the migrant crisis.
 The picture gave a human face to the issue and inspired people to put pressure on the UK government.

 The photograph had an immediate impact on the public and media.
 The day after it was projected on to the world stage, a petition started by The Independent newspaper urging the UK to accept a greater share of refugees had gathered 200,000 signatures.
 By Sunday, a string of online petitions had attracted just under one million supporters, and a multitude of grassroots organisations claiming solidarity with refugees rushed to offer practical help.

 This goes to show how just how much of an impact an image can have.
-The unprecedented reaction from the public, along with intense media pressure prompted former UK prime minister David Cameron to agree for the UK to take 20,000 more refugees, by 2020.
+The unprecedented reaction from the public, along with intense media pressure prompted former Tory UK prime minister David Cameron to agree for the UK to take 20,000 more refugees, by 2020.

 A photograph can be understood in one glance

 Photography is a powerful tool to communicate a lot without uttering a single word.
-Take this image of an emaciated polar bear hobbling on ice, from National Geographic.
+Take an image of an emaciated polar bear hobbling on ice, from National Geographic.
 Without reading the article, you know it’s about the devastating effect that climate change is having on the earth.